Double Chocolate Protein Muffins

 • Whisk together the eggs, applesauce, almond milk, and maple syrup until fully incorporated.

-• Fold in 3/4 cup of the chocolate chips, then evenly disperse the batter into the 12 muffin liners.
+• Fold in 3/4 cup of the chocolate chips, then transfer the batter evenly into the muffin tin.

-• Top off with the remaining chocolate chips and bake for 22-26 minutes, or until a toothpick comes out clean.
-Let cool completely before enjoying and store in an airtight container in the fridge for up to five days.
+• Top with 1/4 cup chocolate chips and bake for 25-35 minutes (will range depending on protein powder used), or until a toothpick comes out clean.
+Cool completely in the pan before enjoying.
+Store in an airtight container in the fridge for up to five days.

 1. I made these yesterday.
 Easy & delicious.
 Not overly sweet, which I love.
 I’ll bring one to work to enjoy mid-afternoon when I need a little boost.